ronenpresser/BIUAdvancedProg1/README.md

 conventions.

 7.The program is waiting for a client to connect to a server that we will open, so we need to enter the simulator so it can connect.
 Click on the "Fly!" button in the flightgear simulator and watch the plane fly.
+On the terminal you'll see progress and printing.

 ### General explanations on the code parser - how does it work